Skip to content

 The Direct Transport Rule

-When importing to the EU or Switzerland, the goods will receive the same preferential customs duty as if they came directly from the respective GSP-country.
+When re-exporting to the EU, Switzerland or Türkiye goods originating in developing countries according to the Norwegian GSP-scheme, it is possible to issue a REX replacement statement on origin if the Norwegian re-exporter is registered in the REX-system.
+The goods will receive the same preferential customs duty as if they came directly from the respective GSP-country.
 One condition is that the goods have not been customs cleared into Norway.

 List of working or processing rules